 Participants & Testimonials

-Join this diverse group of environmental professionals who manage, influence and govern tropical forest landscapes.
+Join a diverse group of environmental professionals who manage, influence, and govern tropical forest landscapes.

 - Staff members from governments, NGOs, aid agencies, foundations, businesses, extension agencies and academia

 - Graduate students and recent graduates

 - Individuals seeking professional development or career changes

 Image: Locations of program participants to date

 Vanessa Peña (TFL '23)Amaru Foundation

 One of the highlights is the Capstone course, where you put into practice everything you learn by applying the tools and ideas to a project of your choice!